February 09, 2022

-How do you relate to your friends?
-You call them, write them and send them messages on Facebook.
-You meet for coffee and for dinner.
+How do you keep in contact with your friends?
+You call them and send them messages on social media.
+You meet for coffee or dinner.
+You text them when you want to say hello.
 With time and effort, you nurture the relationship.
 It’s the same with your organization’s supporters.
 If you look at your donor base and see only dollar signs, you’ll have problems.
-Donor relationships that focus only on gifts are like shallow friendships; they won’t last.
+Donor relationships that focus only on gifts are like superficial friendships; they won’t last.

 Before you start communicating, you need to build a donor list.
 It’s an ongoing project, as new donors are added and inactive ones removed.
-Here are some ways to collect potential donors.
+Here are some ways to accumulate potential donors.

 Acquire donors with acquisition mailings